 Wind energy is currently the largest contributing resource of renewable energy in Ireland.
 It is both Ireland’s largest and cheapest renewable electricity resource.
-In 2016 Wind provided 85% of Ireland’s renewable electricity and 20.9% of our total electricity demand.
+In 2018 Wind provided 85% of Ireland’s renewable electricity and 30% of our total electricity demand.
 It is the second greatest source of electricity generation in Ireland after natural gas.
-Ireland is one of the leading countries in its use of wind energy, moving up to 3rd place worldwide in 2015, after Denmark and Portugal.
+Ireland is one of the leading countries in its use of wind energy and 3rd place worldwide in 2018, after Denmark and Uruguay.

 Statistics on Irish wind energy use